The Imperial Palace free tour is great for photographers

 • If you are going to go unregistered, get there early.
 On my last tour, I saw some people turned away.

-• No one will hassle you about stopping to take photos.
+• No one will hassle you about taking photos.
 But the guides keep the walking pace fairly high.
 You’ll need to make choices if you want to hear what they say.

 • Don’t take a tripod.